Ultimate Guide To WordPress RSS

 Now that you have a method for creating feeds for specific post categories (or tags, authors, etc.), you can even create a directory or list of individual feeds for visitors.

-You can set up a feeds list that allows readers to subscribe to content in specific categories …
+You can publish a directory of feeds for your visitors that allows your readers to subscribe only to content in the categories they are interested in, just like the larger online publishers do …

-All you need to do is link a button image to the URL of your category feed and then create a table or a list of all your category feeds on a new page …
+All you need to do is link an icon to a feed URL and then create a table or a list of all your feeds on a new page …

-RSS feeds can be customized in various different ways, such as adding images and videos to feeds, ads, etc. Some of these feed customizations require editing code.
+Feeds can be customized in several ways, such as adding images and videos to feeds, ads, etc. Some of these customizations require code editing skills.

 WordPress RSS - Feed Types